AdithyaK47/GCP/Track 1/Notes1.md

    Compute Engine
    Google Cloud's unmanaged compute service is Compute Engine.
-   One can think of Compute Engine as providing an infrastructure as a service (IaaS), because the system provides a robust computing infrastructure, but you must choose and configure the platform components that one want to use.
+   One can think of Compute Engine as providing an infrastructure as a service (IaaS), because the system provides a robust computing infrastructure, but one must choose and configure the platform components that they want to use.

    Combining computing and hosting options is done in an efficient way to meet the needs.